Five screenshots from the WeeSprout website:

 I purchased your baby jars in 2021 and have been using them for my children’s food.
 I just tested them with an EPA recognized Lead kit (3M) after reading several customers discovers that the white writing on the side (of) the glass contained Lead.
 When I tested it immediately turned bright pink/red, indicating that there is a high amount of lead present.
 This is incredibly concerning and I am so upset that I have been washing these with all of our dishes and feeding to my kids/having them touch them while eating.
 Please refund my money immediately and issue a recall of this product immediately.
 You have Lead paint in your products at illegal levels and you are harming children. ]

-Photos provided by Customer with these communications:
+Photos provided by the customer with these communications:

 [TEXT: On Mar 10, 2023, at 12:54 PM, WeeSprout wrote: